Menu

 Shimogori, Y. (2007).
 Am I Japanese or American?
 Second language acquisition as a

 means for becoming a peacemaker – A constructive-developmental perspective.
-Annual
+Annual conference of Peace as a Global Language, Kyoto, Japan

 Shimogori, Y. (2005).
 Second language acquisition as a means to initiate transformation.
 Indianhead International School, Seoul, Korea